Analysis - What about the workers ... and their share of income?

 Globally, the labour share rebounded during the recession due to a slump in profits but the decline has since resumed.

-"There are no signs that tell us that anything has changed," said Andrea Bassani with the Organisation for Economic Cooperation and Development in Paris.
+"There are no signs that tell us that anything has changed," said Andrea Bassanini with the Organisation for Economic Cooperation and Development in Paris.

 The OECD attributes 80 percent of the shrinkage in the labour share to growth in productivity and capital deepening made possible by new information and communication technologies.